dms-vep/CHIKV-181-25-E-DMS/README.md

 Results and documentation
 The results of running the pipeline are placed in ./results/.
 Due to space, only some results are tracked.
 For those that are not, see the .gitignore document.

 The pipeline builds HTML documentation for the pipeline in ./docs/.
-These docs are rendered for viewing at https://dms-vep.org/RABV_Pasteur_G_DMS/ as stated above.

 Non-pipeline analyses
 All other non-pipeline analyses are contained in ./scratch_notebook/.
 The notebooks in this directory are not part of the main pipeline but have been used to generate files used as input for the pipeline.